captbaritone/jordaneldredge.com/blog/why-i-switched-from-vundle-to-plug.md

 Running lots of plugins can drastically slow down Vim's startup time.
 Plug gets around this by allowing you to put off the loading of some plugins.

-I only need this syntax plugin when I start editing a markdown file:

-    Plug 'plasticboy/vim-markdown', { 'for': 'markdown' }

 For example, I only need this syntax plugin when I'm editing markdown files:

     Plug 'plasticboy/vim-markdown', { 'for': 'markdown' }